-() Millions of yen) Name of the company or individual Nature of relationship Nature of transaction Amount of transaction Balance at period-end Masayoshi Son (Son Asset Chairman & CEO of SoftBank Corp.
-Dividend paid from SoftBank Corp. ¥10,021 ¥ - Management holding over half of the LLC and 2 other voting rights companies) holding over half of the voting rights Advance payment for temporary expense 266 Payment of equipment usage 1 45 38 Guarantee deposits received 1 1 178 Taizo Son (Heartis GK and 9 Relative of Chairman & CEO holding over half of the Dividend paid from SoftBank Corp.
-204 other companies) 2 voting rights Dividend paid from subsidiary 3 751 - - Payment of outsourcing fee 4 80 9
+(1 Millions of yen) Name of the company or individual Nature of relationship Nature of transaction Amount of transaction Balance at period-end Masayoshi Son (Son Asset Chairman & CEO of SoftBank Corp.
+Dividend paid from SoftBank Corp. ¥10,021 ¥ - 5 holding over half of the voting rights Advance payment for temporary expense 266 38 Payment of equipment usage 1 45 00 Guarantee deposits received 1 1 178 Taizo Son (Heartis GK and 9 Relative of Chairman & CEO holding over half of the Dividend paid from SoftBank Corp.
+204 other companies) 2 voting rights Dividend paid from subsidiary 3 751 - Payment of outsourcing fee 4 80 9